mihnea-radulescu/imagefanreloaded/README.md

 * left mouse button for interacting with tabs and folders, and for selecting, opening, zooming in and out, and dragging images
 * right mouse button for returning from the opened image to the main view
 * mouse wheel for scrolling through folders and thumbnails, and for navigating back and forward through opened images
-* key combo Ctrl+Tab for cycling through active tabs
+* key combo Shift+Tab for cycling through tabs
+* key Tab for cycling through controls in the active tab
 * key R for toggling recursive folder access, and key combo Shift+R for toggling persistent recursive folder access
 * keys Up-Down-Left-Right for back and forward navigation through the folders tree
 * keys W-A-S-D for back and forward navigation through thumbnails